 The host automatically has the ability to record the meetings.
 There will be a recording symbol in the corner of each participant’s screen that shows that the meeting is being recorded.
 Only the host can allow other people to record the session.
 For more information about the different ways to access the recorded video and for more information in general about recording Zoom meetings, watch this short video from TechRepublic: https://www.techrepublic.com/article/how-to-record-a-zoom-meeting/

 For more information about how to use Zoom and about its features, here are the links for the Zoom help center and Zoom’s YouTube page.
-These resources can answer questions about Zoom to host and execute a successful virtual meeting!
+These resources can answer questions about Zoom to host and execute a successful virtual meeting.
+We hope this Zoom virtual meeting guide helped you to feel more confident and prepared for your next Zoom meeting!

 Zoom’s Plans and Pricing Options: https://zoom.us/pricing